Media Kits for Travel Bloggers

 You may have stumbled across travel blogs before, in the footer of the blog, a ‘media kit’ option.
-This is a common, if not essential feature for any serious blogger, no matter where you lie on the scale that runs from hobbyist to professional.
-In this guide, we’re going to show you through everything you need to create a fantastic media kit specifically for travel blogs.
+This is a common, if not an essential feature for any serious blogger, no matter where you lie on the scale that runs from hobbyist to professional.
+In this guide, we’re going to show you everything you need to create a fantastic media kit specifically for travel blogs.

 Before you create a media kit for your travel blog, however, you first need to understand what a media kit is.
 It is basically a CV for your website, helping share facts, statistics, branding resources, and any extra info about your blog in one small package which you can easily be sent to collaborators or advertisers.

 A media kit can be used, in addition, to display prices for your work or services.
 It’s a good way for advertisers to see all the information they need in one place: how much traffic your site has, how much it costs to advertise on it, and whether or not that is a worthwhile investment.

 Now that we understand what a media kit is, let’s take a look at some of the important features of a well-rounded media kit.
 It’s important that you understand why each of these features is important so that you can focus on detail in the right areas of your package.